Pro bettor Rufus Peabody, others, share best Super Bowl props

 Wagering on Super Bowl props will always hold a special place in Rufus Peabody’s heart.
 And bankroll.

-Before Peabody became one of the world’s most well-respected professional sports bettors, he had just graduated from Yale and was working at Las Vegas Sports Consultants in 2009 when he hit the jackpot on Cardinals-Steelers Super Bowl XLII props.
+Before Peabody became one of the world’s most respected professional sports bettors, he had just graduated from Yale and was working at Las Vegas Sports Consultants in 2009 when he hit the jackpot on props for Super Bowl XLIII between the Arizona Cardinals and the Pittsburgh Steelers.

 “That was my first big hit,” said Peabody, 34.
 “In those days, I was grinding, betting $100 or $200 a game.
 I borrowed $10,000 from a friend and had about a $10,000 bankroll, and someone invested $40,000 in me and I got a cut of that.”

-Peabody cashed a big ticket on Gary Russell to score the first touchdown at 20-1 and said he returned 40 percent on his investment in Super Bowl XLII to kick-start his career as a pro sports bettor.
+Peabody cashed a big ticket on Gary Russell to score the first touchdown at 20-1 and said he returned 40 percent on his investment in that game to kick-start his career as a pro sports bettor.

 In what has become an annual tradition for Peabody (@RufusPeabody), he’s placed hundreds of thousands of dollars in wagers on hundreds of Super Bowl LIV props at sportsbooks in Las Vegas and New Jersey.